Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/installation.md

 ### EndpointConfigurationType

 Specify the type implementing `IConfigureThisEndpoint` that should be used by using the `/endpointConfigurationType` parameter.
-The provided value needs to be the [assembly qualified type name](https://msdn.microsoft.com/en-us/library/system.type.assemblyqualifiedname.aspx).
+The provided value must be the [assembly qualified type name](https://msdn.microsoft.com/en-us/library/system.type.assemblyqualifiedname.aspx).

 ### EndpointName